 1. Introduction

-Since China’s reform and opening up, China’s annual economic growth rate reached more than 9%, but at the same time, the amount of many environmental pollutants, such as SO2, CO2, in China increase.
-Because of the environmental problems, some mass disturbances occurred in China, such as Fujian Tingjiang Pollution Event and Guangxi Longjiang Cadmium Pollution Event.
-International society also began to criticize China about this and make more and more Carbon tariffs on Chinese exports.
-But whether the increase of Chinese economy blocked the control of pollution or not?
-And how about the coordination relationship between these two factors?
-For solving this problem, we need a systematic and scientific measure method (Müller-Fürstenberger and Wagner, 2007).
-Many measurement results show that economic growth and environmental pollution have the inverted “U” shaped relationship, which is commonly called Environmental Kuznets Curve (EKC).
-EKC indicates that at the beginning, the environmental pollution will increase with the increase of the per capita income level; but when it achieves a critical value, the environmental pollution will decrease with the increase of per capita income level.
-Whether the development of economy results in the environmental pollution or improves the environment is the vital topic in the application of EKC (Dina, 2004).
-Recently, more and more scholars had studied whether this phenomenon exists in China or not.
-Environmental Kuznets Curve hypothesis has many important economic meanings.
-For example, pollution of the environment increases in the process of economic growth, which indicates economic growth quality is harmful to the environment
+Since China’s reform and opening up started in <give the year>, China’s annual economic growth rate has reached more than 9%, but at the same time the amount of many environmental pollutants, such as SO2 and CO2, in China has increased.
+Because of the environmental problems, some mass disturbances have occurred in China, such as the Fujian Tingjiang Pollution Event and the Guangxi Longjiang Cadmium Pollution Event.
+The international community began to criticize China about the environmental damage, resulting in more carbon tariffs being imposed on Chinese exports.
+But has the increase of the Chinese economy really hampered the control of pollution?
+How are these two factors related?
+To answer these questions, we need a systematic and scientific measurement method (Müller-Fürstenberger and Wagner, 2007).
+Many measurement results show that economic growth and environmental pollution have an inverted U-shaped relationship, which is commonly called the Environmental Kuznets Curve (EKC).
+EKC indicates that at the beginning, the environmental pollution will increase with the increase of the per capita income level but when it achieves a critical value, the environmental pollution will decrease as per capita income level continues to increase.
+Whether economic development ultimately results in worse environmental pollution or improves the environment is the vital topic in the application of EKC (Dina, 2004).
+Recently, an increasing number of scholars have studied whether or not the EKC phenomenon exists in China.
+The Environmental Kuznets Curve hypothesis has many important economic implications.
+For example, environmental pollution increases during economic growth, which indicates that economic growth is harmful to the environment.